 Different seasons require different techniques and products to maintain healthy hair.
-You might wear your tresses out much more often in the summer, relying on carefree styles when it's warm outside.
+You might wear your curls out much more often in the summer, relying on carefree styles when it's warm outside.
 But your routine will have to change during winter if you want to maintain healthy locks.
-Here are some winter hair care tips that will keep your tresses in great shape, so when spring rolls around, they'll be ready to face warm weather in good health.
+Here are some winter hair care tips that will keep your curl pattern in great shape, so when spring rolls around, your hair will be ready to face warm weather in good health.

-If you experience breakage in one or two specific areas of your hair, it might have very little to do with how you care for it, rather, it could be what you wear on it.
-Wool hats and scarves can rub against and pull on delicate black hair, breaking it off at the nape of your neck (where the scarf might sit) or at the crown of your head.
-You know, if you live in a snowy climate, that you need a hat and scarf.
-But the trick is actually in wearing them the right way to avoid damage.
-A good way to do this is to try sewing a satin or silk lining inside of your wool cap.
-If you're not crafty enough to do this, ask a friend or family member who is.
-You might also just want to wrap a silk scarf over your head beforehand if that's too much.
-Before wrapping the wool scarf around your neck, make sure your hair is out of the way—either through a protective style or already secured beneath your properly lined hat.
+If you experience breakage in one or two specific areas of your hair, it might have very little to do with how you care for it, but rather what you're wearing on your head.
+Wool hats and scarves can rub against and pull on delicate curls, breaking it off at the nape of your neck or at the crown of your head.
+A good remedy for this is to invest in a satin- or silk-lined hat, as this will make for less friction.
+(Or, if you already own a silk scarf, wrap it over your head before placing a wool hat on.)
+If you're wearing a wool scarf, make sure your hair is out of the way—either through a protective style or by securing it beneath your properly lined hat.

 Deep Condition More Often

-Heated homes and workspaces can dry out your hair, so combat the winter dryness with extra deep conditioning.
+Heated homes and workspaces can dry out your hair, so combat the winter dryness with deep conditioner and hair masks.
 Be on the look out for products that hold in moisture, and use a good deep conditioner about once a week.
 As for humectants (touted for helping your hair to hold onto moisture), they're not all created equal.
 While glycerin is a popular ingredient for adding moisture, its intense water-binding properties will have the opposite effect in winter weather.
 Sticking to natural oils, instead, is a better bet for holding in the moisture that you get from water.

 Wet Less Often